Midlands Province

 Midlands is a province of Zimbabwe.
 It has an area of 49,166 km2 and a population of 1,811,905 (2022).
+It spread across eight administration district: Gweru, Gokwe south, Kwekwe, Mberengwa, Shurugwi, eZvishavane and Chirumanzu.
 It is home to various peoples.
-Located at a central point in the country, it contains speakers of Shona, Ndebele, Tswana, Sotho and Chewa, as well as of various other languages.
+Located at a central point in the country, it contains speakers of Shona, Ndebele, Tswana, Sotho, Vendaand Chewa, as well as of various other languages.
+The main language in Midlands province are Shona and isiNdebele with Shona acting as a primary, widespread language and isiNdebele heavily featured in specific districs.
+Shona is the most widely spoken language, particularly in areas like Gweru with dialects such as Karanga, Zezuru and Mhari commonly used.
+IsiNdebele prevalent in the western parts of the province and in areas bordering Mathebeleland.
 Gweru, the third-largest city in Zimbabwe, is the capital of the province.

-Midlands Province contains Kwekwe, a city of considerable mining and manufacturing industries, in which also the Sable Chemicals Trust maintains a presence.
+Midlands Province contains Kwekwe, a city in with dominant mining and manufacturing industries, in which the Sable Chemicals Trust also maintains a presence.